+MUP 671 Choral Repertoire.
+(3) N Examination of large choral/orchestral works to determine their musical and textual characteristics from a conductor's point of view.
 MUP 727 Studio Instruction.
 (2 or 4) F, S For D.M.A. candidates only.
 Minimum contact of 1 hour per week.
-May be repeated for credit MUP 796 Solo Performance.
-(1-5) F, S For D.M.A. candidates only.
 May be repeated for credit.
-Omnibus Graduate Courses: See pages 51-52 for omnibus graduate courses that may be offered.
-Natural Science See "Master of Natural Science," pages 110-111.
+MUP 796 Solo Performance.
+(1-15) F, S For D.M.A. candidates only.
+May be repeated for credit.